How To Successfully Rank

 The words you put in a headline matter to the customer.
 So, you can believe they matter is SEO too.

-The behaviour pattern of most people is that they pay attention to the first couple of words of the search phrases to determine if you have the content they are searching the web to find.
+The behavior pattern of most people is that they pay attention to the first couple of words of the search phrases to determine if you have the content they are searching the web to find.

 So, experiment with different variations of the headlines you plan to use.
 This way you can find the right keywords that will grab the attention of the user as fast as possible.